Andrée Blouin: Personal life

 After escaping from the orphanage, Andrée moved with her mother to Brazzaville and began work as a seamstress.
 While riding on a riverboat in the Congo River, Andrée met a Belgian aristocrat named Roger Serruys.
 Soon afterwards, she moved in with Serruys to Banningville, where he was appointed the new director of the Belgian Kasai Company.
-Frustrated by his insistence that their relationship be kept a secret, Andrée returned home to Brazzavile three months pregnant.
+Frustrated by his insistence that their relationship be kept a secret, Andrée returned home to Brazzaville three months pregnant.
 She gave birth to her daughter Rita on her 19th birthday, 16 December 1940.

 Andrée met a local Frenchman named Charles Greutz, and they welcomed a son René on her 21st birthday, 16 December 1942.
-At two years of age, René fell ill with malaria but was refused the lifesaving quinine medication in local hospitals because “the French colonial administration insisted” that it was for “Europeans only.”
-Blouin “pleaded” with the mayor to make an exception but was refused, and before long he died from complications related to the disease.
+At two years of age, René fell ill with malaria but was refused the lifesaving quinine medication in local hospitals because "the French colonial administration insisted" that it was for "Europeans only."
+Blouin "pleaded" with the mayor to make an exception but was refused, and before long he died from complications related to the disease.
 Tramautized by the experience, Andrée decided that Rita should not grow up in colonial Africa, and after legally marrying Greutz, she and her daughter relocated to France in 1946.
 Greutz stayed behind in Bangui to work, while Andrée and Rita resided with the Greutz family in the town of Gebviller in Alsace.

 Andrée returned to Bangui in 1948, and learned that her husband Charles was having an affair.
 Not long afterwards she met French engineer André Blouin, one of her husband's contemporaries, who was on assignment for the French Bureau of Mines.
 The two fell in love, and after Andrée's divorce from Greutz was finalized, she and André Blouin were married in 1952.
 The couple went on to have two children, a son named Patrick and a daughter named Sylviane.